dankinsoid/swift-inject-preview/README.md

 ## License

-${NAME} is available under the MIT license.
+SwiftInjectPreview is available under the MIT license.
 See the LICENSE file for more info.